csyding/acm-resume-book/README.md

 https://docs.djangoproject.com/en/3.0/intro/tutorial01/

 I can provide _some_ guidence though.
-- The directory uses underscores instead of dashes becaues something something python/django doesnt like them
 - `manage.py` provides some admin tools for the Django server
+- The directory `main\_site` manages the url redirection and overall setup of the project and has these files:
     - `settings.py` is where all our Databases are set up
     - `urls.py` decides which url's on our website go to which files
+- The directory `resume-book` models the data, and provides views/websites for them.
+    - `models.py` should be a reflection of our databases, you can see an example there.
+More examples can be found [here](https://docs.djangoproject.com/en/3.0/intro/tutorial02/)

 ### How do I run the server locally?
 Because all of our python libraries are installed in pipenv,  we have to also run it using pipenv.
 There's two to do this